salvatirehbein/raytracing/paper.md

 ---
 title: "Atmospheric Rossby waves identification and tracking with 'raytracing'"
+tags:
+  - R
+  - atmospheric dynamics
+  - Rossby waves
+  - ray tracing
 authors:
-- affiliation: 1
-  name: Amanda Rehbein^[corresponding author - amanda.rehbein@usp.br]
+  - name: Amanda Rehbein^[corresponding author - amanda.rehbein@usp.br]
     orcid: 0000-0002-8714-7931
-- affiliation: 1
+    affiliation: 1
-  name: Tercio Ambrizzi
+  - name: Tercio Ambrizzi
-- affiliation: 1
+    affiliation: 1
-  name: Sergio Ibarra-Espinosa
+  - name: Sergio Ibarra-Espinosa
-- affiliation: 1
+    affiliation: 1
-  name: Lívia Márcia Mosso Dutra
+  - name: Lívia Márcia Mosso Dutra
-date: "15 September 2020"
+    affiliation: 1
+affiliations:
+  - name: Department of Atmospheric Sciences, University of São Paulo, Rua do Matão 1226, São Paulo, SP, Brazil
+    index: 1
 output:
   pdf_document: default
   html_document:
   df_print: paged
   word_document: default
-tags:
-- R
-- atmospheric dynamics
-- Rossby waves
-- ray tracing
-affiliations:
-- index: 1
-  name: Department of Atmospheric Sciences, University of São Paulo, Rua do Matão
-    1226, São Paulo, SP, Brazil
+date: "18 September 2020"
 bibliography: paper.bib
 ---

-old title

-title: 'raytracing: An R package for identification and tracking the atmospheric Rossby waves'

 # Summary
 Planetary or atmospheric Rossby waves have large influence on weather and climate around the world.
 Such influences can happen even far away from the wave sources, through wave patterns that connect the atmosphere in two different regions miles away from each other.
-An example of this comes from the El Niño Southern Oscillation (ENSO), in which the deep convection over the tropical Pacific ocean trigger disturbances in the atmosphere, leading to planetary waves that are able to travel towards the extratropics  and affect the climate and weather there.
+An example of this comes from the El Niño Southern Oscillation (ENSO), in which the deep convection over the tropical Pacific ocean triggers disturbances in the atmosphere, leading to planetary waves that are able to travel towards the extratropics  and affect the climate and weather there.
 Latent heat sources, such as those linked to ENSO, are not the only source for Rossby waves triggering [@HoskinsKaroly1981; @AmbrizziHoskins1997].
 Detecting the triggering regions of these waves, their characteristics, where they pass and where they go is of uppermost importance for research, assignment, monitoring and forecasting of weather and climate.
 Therefore, the detection and tracking of atmospheric Rossby waves is of paramount importance for scientists, climatologists, meteorologists and students seeking for a better understanding of the dynamics of the atmosphere.

 The Group of Climate Studies (in Portuguese, GrEC; www.grec.iag.usp.br) is a research group from  the University of São Paulo (USP), Brazil, focused on analyzing the Earth's climatic variability and improving the state-of-the-art knowledge on this topic.
 In this sense, many research projects and activities developed within GrEC would benefit from the identification and tracking of atmospheric Rossby waves; recent examples include the work of  @Coelhoetal2015 and @Rehbeinetal2018, which investigated the mechanisms that contributed to the occurrence of extreme weather events over South America.
 The demand for an automated, free, user-friendly and open source model is constant, not only from within GrEC but also from other research groups.
 Therefore, we developed the R package raytracing to be used by any atmospheric dynamic researcher.
 The benefits of using R include its worldwide engaged community and its versatility to be installed on multiple operating systems [@R2020].